lambdaclass/concrete/ROADMAP.md

 North star: **systems code with explicit authority, bounded behavior, small trusted boundaries, and a path from compiler-enforced properties to Lean-backed proof, while keeping backend, compiler, toolchain, and target assumptions honest.**

 Read the active list with the explicit **Active Dependency Order** below rather than assuming phase letters are a strict execution sequence.
-The 14 phase letters below are thematic buckets for remaining work, and task numbering restarts inside each phase.
+Completed phases are removed from the active list and summarized in the changelog; active phase letters below are thematic buckets for remaining work, and task numbering restarts inside each phase.

 For landed work, see [CHANGELOG.md](CHANGELOG.md).
 For detailed design, see `docs/` and `research/`.